sprngr/dotfiles/README.md

 Restart your terminal and bam, echo `$BASH_VERSION` to verify it is successfully upgraded.

 Congrats, you have installed a new `bash` on OS X.

+If you ever have to upgrade via brew, just remember to update the symlink to `/bin/bash-brew`

 ## Personal App Notes